SidGit7102/SidGit7102/README.md

 I am an aspiring software developer with a strong focus on creating efficient and innovative solutions.
 My interests include machine learning, backend development, and I love astronomy by heart.
 I enjoy tackling challenging problems and continuously improving my skill set.

-- 🌱 Currently learning: Advanced machine learning techniques and Backend development.
+- 🌱 Currently learning: DSA (in C++), Advanced machine learning techniques and Backend development.
 - 💬 Ask me about: Python, DSA Problems, Machine Learning and a little about Astronomy.
 - 📫 How to reach me: sidsharma7102@gmail.com